mehhdiii/ERL-assignment2-ROS-PLANNING-AND-SLAM/README.md

 # ERL-assignment2-ROS-PLANNING-AND-SLAM

-This is exp-robotics assignment 2
+This is exp-robotics assignment 2- nno, THISIS MINE